jayissi/Secure-Password-Generator/README.md

 - **AES-GCM-SIV Encryption**: Provides misuse-resistant authenticated encryption; records are Base64-encoded per line to prevent newline corruption.

-- **Argon2id(salt+pepper) Hashing**: Each password is hashed with Argon2id using a *128-bit unique* salt password.
+- **Argon2id(Salt + Pepper) Hashing**: Each password is hashed with Argon2id using a *128-bit unique* salt password.
 The *256-bit AES* key file also serves as a pepper, further protecting against offline brute force attacks.

 - **Timestamp**: Each password entry is stamped with creation time.